hackupc/guides-page/_pages/guide/judge.md

 ## :stopwatch: When to arrive

-Judges are expected to arrive at 09:00 AM.
-Upon arrival look for an organizer (fucsia t-shirt).
+Judges are expected to arrive at 09:00 AM on Sunday.
+Upon arrival look for an organizer (Red T-Shirt).
 They will give you directions on where the judging meeting will be.

-As a judge, you will be briefed at 09:30 AM as a group about how will the expo work and evaluate projects.
+As a judge, you will be briefed at 09:30 AM as a group on how the expo will work and how to evaluate the projects.

 ### :round_pushpin: Location